sautee/sautee.github.io/_posts/2020-04-01-skypezoom.md

 date: 2020-04-01
 ---

-I was reading up on an article in the [The Verge](https://www.theverge.com/2020/3/31/21200844/microsoft-skype-zoom-houseparty-coronavirus-pandemic-usage-growth-competition) yesterday about Skype vs Zoom.
+I was reading up on an article in [The Verge](https://www.theverge.com/2020/3/31/21200844/microsoft-skype-zoom-houseparty-coronavirus-pandemic-usage-growth-competition) yesterday about Skype vs Zoom.
 I thought it would make an interesting case study.

 --